dimapod/angular-tabs/README.md

 ### onClose

-Injectable service, returning the function that will be called every time before tab close.
-The inner function should return a promise.
-If the promise is resolved, the tab will be closed, if rejected - tab will not be closed.
+Injectable service, defining a function that will be called every time before user tries to close a tab.
+The inner function takes `tab` instance as a parameter and should return a promise.
+If the promise is resolved, the tab will be closed, if rejected - tab will remain in tab-system.

-When the `onClose` is no specified, be default, closing the tab will actually close the tab right away.
+By default, when no `onClose` method specified, closing the tab will actually close the tab right away.

 Signature: `onClose(injectable)`